jfrostburke/snex2/README.md

 with the [LCO](https://lco.global/) network.

 SNEx 2.0 is currently live at [test.supernova.exchange](https://test.supernova.exchange/).
 Most pages are private (proprietary data), but the "TNS Targets" page is public.

+## License

+This project is licensed under the terms of GPLv3.
+See the LICENSE file for more information.